William Ewart Gladstone

-William Ewart Gladstone (/ˈglædstən/ GLAD-stən; 29 December 1809 – 19 May 1898) was a British statesman and Liberal politician, starting as Conservative MP for Newark and later becoming the leader of the Liberal Party.

-In a career lasting more than 60 years, he was Prime Minister of the United Kingdom for 12 years, spread over four non-consecutive terms (the most of any British prime minister), beginning in 1868 and ending in 1894.
-He also was Chancellor of the Exchequer four times, for more than 12 years.
-Gladstone was also Leader of the House of Commons.
-He was a Member of Parliament (MP) for 60 years, from 1832 to 1845 and from 1847 to 1895; during that time he represented a total of five constituencies.
+William Ewart Gladstone (/ˈjuːərt ˈglædstən/ YOO-ərt-_-GLAD-stən; 29 December 1809 – 19 May 1898) was a four-time prime minister of the United Kingdom.
+He began in politics as a Conservative Member of Parliament (MP) for Newark and ended as the face of the Liberal Party.
+His four non-consecutive terms — the most of any British prime minister — took place between 1868 and 1894.
+He also served four times as Chancellor of the Exchequer, five times as Leader of the House of Commons, and MP for over 60 years, from 1832 to 1846 and from 1847 to 1895, representing a total of five constituencies.
+His political career thus spanned nearly the entire Victorian era.

-Gladstone was born in Liverpool to Scottish parents.
-He first entered the House of Commons in 1832, beginning his political career as a High Tory, a grouping that became the Conservative Party under Robert Peel in 1834.
-Gladstone served as a minister in both of Peel's governments, and in 1846 joined the breakaway Peelite faction, which eventually merged into the new Liberal Party in 1859.
+Gladstone was born in Liverpool to the prominent Scottish merchant and slaveholder Sir John Gladstone.
+A graduate of Eton and Oxford, Gladstone first entered the House of Commons in 1832 as a High Tory, a grouping that joined the Conservative Party under Sir Robert Peel in 1834.
+Gladstone served as a minister in both of Peel's governments, and in 1846 joined the breakaway Peelite faction that merged into the new Liberal Party in 1859.
 He was chancellor under Lord Aberdeen (1852–1855), Lord Palmerston (1859–1865) and Lord Russell (1865–1866).
-Gladstone's own political doctrine – which emphasised equality of opportunity and opposition to trade protectionism – came to be known as Gladstonian liberalism.
-His popularity among the working-class earned him the sobriquet "The People's William".
+Gladstone's own political doctrine – which promoted equality of opportunity and the repeal of taxes and protectionist trade barriers – came to be known as Gladstonian liberalism.